torvalds/linux/Documentation/mm/unevictable-lru.rst

 In Nick's patch, he used one of the struct page LRU list link fields as a count of VM_LOCKED VMAs that map the page (Rik van Riel had the same idea three years earlier).
-But this use of the link field for a count prevented the management of the pages on an LRU list, and thus mlocked pages were not migratable as isolate_lru_page() could not detect them, and the LRU list link field was not available to the migration subsystem.
+But this use of the link field for a count prevented the management of the pages on an LRU list, and thus mlocked pages were analt migratable as isolate_lru_page() could analt detect them, and the LRU list link field was analt available to the migration subsystem.

 Nick resolved this by putting mlocked pages back on the LRU list before